 Reading Dresden inspired me to purchase the coffee table-sized book by Jörg Friedrich, Brandstätten (which literally translates to “Fireplaces”), or The Fire.
 The book, written in German (no English translation version yet available), arrived three days ago.
 That night, bracing for sub-zero temperatures, huddled in my bed with several blankets and several cats, I flipped through the pages, reading the few German words that I could understand without the use of a German/English dictionary.
 I was stunned at the images that told of an unsettling, visual narrative of suffering.
 It struck a chord.
 My hands shook as my senses went elsewhere, back to the place in time that had undone me, two past lives ago now.

 Remembering the Bombs: Nothing is Black and White

-And yet, I found myself feeling a long-forgotten sadness weigh heavy in my heart, taking in the scale of death and destruction left behind from the bombing campaign.
+A long-forgotten sadness weighed heavy in my heart, taking in the scale of death and destruction left behind from the bombing campaign.
 Estimates of German civilian casualties range anywhere form nearly 500,000 to over a million.
 The air raids in Germany disturb me on a visceral level.
 The parts of my past life that I can recall during this time complicate and personalize the history, blending together the black and white parts of right and wrong into a grey-scale horizon of unconsidered possibilities.

 This death is a trauma that I’ve carried since childhood, inexplicably fearing airplanes falling from the sky like missiles, cowering from the bright colors and explosive sounds of fireworks.